awisse/vim-nftables/README.md

 NeoBundle 'nfnty/vim-nftables'
 ```

+## Notes

 ## Recommendations

 Note that this is not a full parser of the nftables syntax.
-If you choose a reserved keyword, like,
+If you choose a
-for instance `input`, `example`, `filter`, `forward` as table, chain
+reserved keyword, like, for instance `input`, `filter`, `forward`
-set or other object names, these will be highlighted like the corresponding keyword.
+as table, chain set or other object names, these will be highlighted like the
+corresponding keyword.
 So in order to fully benefit from this syntax
-highlighting, choose object names that are not reserved words.
+highlighting, choose object and variable names that are not reserved words.

+Note that there are 400 reserved words in nftables.
+To see all reserved words,
+run `./kw-count.py keywords/*.vim syntax/nftables.vim -q --all` in the
+`vim-nftables` folder